CIS3250-F21/CIS3250-ClassProject/README.md

 - The input and output files are in csv Format
   - The first line in the file is a header "X,Y,Z,L" which describes what each value in the subsequent lines represents.
-  - Each remaining line contains a set of 4 values separated by commas representing the X, Y and Z values and the global scalar of the point.
+  - Each remaining line contains a set of 4 values separated by commas representing the X, Y and Z values and the scalar of the point.

 ## How to Run